Financial-Times/origami-repo-data/RUNBOOK.md

 This is an application with several moving parts, mostly centred around a Node.js application but with the following external components:

-  - A PostgreSQL [database hosted by Heroku](https://dashboard.heroku.com/apps/origami-repo-data-eu/resources) on the EU application
+*   A PostgreSQL [database hosted by Heroku](https://dashboard.heroku.com/apps/origami-repo-data-eu/resources) on the EU application
-  - An [organisation-wide Webhook](https://github.com/organizations/Financial-Times/settings/hooks) on the Financial-Times GitHub
+*   An [organisation-wide Webhook](https://github.com/organizations/Financial-Times/settings/hooks) on the Financial-Times GitHub
-  - A Slack integration, for posting in the #origami-support Slack channel
+*   A Slack integration, for posting in the #ft-origami Slack channel

-### Architecture Diagram

-<p><a href="https://docs.google.com/a/ft.com/drawings/d/1qKROLQvR-D5LzxxTTkJgzcr5IlLLkaRh3bEtF0AAYeA/edit?usp=sharing">Google Drawing</a></p>

 ### Fetching repo data